MicrosoftDocs/xamarin-docs/docs/xamarin-forms/creating-mobile-apps-xamarin-forms/summaries/chapter02.md

 It's possible to create a Xamarin.Forms solution with the common code in either a Portable Class Library (PCL) or a Shared Asset Project (SAP).
 To create an SAP solution, select the Shared option in Visual Studio.
 The  [**HelloSap**](https://github.com/xamarin/xamarin-forms-book-samples/tree/master/Chapter02/HelloSap) solution demonstrates the SAP template with no modifications.

+> [!NOTE]
+> Portable Class Libraries has been replaced by .NET Standard libraries.
+All the sample code from the book has been converted to use .NET standard libraries.
+Otherwise, the PCL and .NET Standard libraries are conceptually very similar.

-The PCL approach bundles all the common code in a library project referenced by the platform application projects.
+The library approach bundles all the common code in a library project referenced by the platform application projects.
 With the SAP approach, the common code effectively exists in all the platform application projects and is shared among them.

-Most Xamarin.Forms developers prefer the PCL approach.
-In this book, most of the solutions are PCL.
+Most Xamarin.Forms developers prefer the library approach.
+In this book, most of the solutions use a library.
 Those that use SAP include an **Sap** suffix in the project name.

-To support all the Xamarin.Forms platforms, the version of .NET used by the PCL must accommodate the following platforms:

-- .NET Framework 4.5
-- Windows 8
-- Windows Phone 8.1
-- Xamarin.Android
-- Xamarin.iOS
-- Xamarin.IOS (Classic)

-This is known as PC Profile 111.

 With the SAP approach the code in the shared project can execute different code for the various platforms by using C# preprocessor directives (`#if`, #`elif`, and `#endif`) with these predefined identifiers:

 - iOS: `__IOS__`
 - Android: `__ANDROID__`
 - UWP: `WINDOWS_UWP`
-- Windows 8.1: `WINDOWS_APP`
-- Windows Phone 8.1: `WINDOWS_PHONE_APP`

-In a PCL you can determine what platform you're running on at runtime, as you'll see later in this chapter.
+In a shared library, you can determine what platform you're running on at runtime, as you'll see later in this chapter.

 ## Labels for text